Spandanlovesa380/email-agent-cli/README.md

  3. Open Google Apps Script, create a new script, paste *gmail_bridge.gs*
  4. Click 'deploy' and go through the user flow, copy the url provided.
  5. You may be prompted to give access to your inbox.
- 6. Configure .env with APP_SCRIPT_URL=url and MODEL=any local llm of your preference that you have installed and running with Ollama.
+ 6. Configure .env (model is any local llm that you have running with Ollama)

 ```dotenv
 APP_SCRIPT_URL=xyz